Menditect/documentation/additional/01-howtos/03-design-tests/test-ui-with-mta.md

 ## Prerequisites

-Download these modules from the Mendix marketplace to enable frontend testing.
+Download below modules from the Mendix marketplace to enable frontend testing.

+Note: the Playwright Connector and Starter Kit modules are still in Beta.
+Menditect distributes these modules but does not offer support for it's use.
 - The Playwright Connector: https://marketplace.mendix.com/link/component/235323
 - The Playwright Starter Kit: https://marketplace.mendix.com/link/component/235327
 - The [MTA Plugin](../connect-mta/import-plugin)